 In some ways, this can be a more dangerous situation than overt alcoholism.

-This is especially true for those able to buy themselves out of trouble and those who are not likely to be confronted about their behaviour.
+This is especially true for those who are not likely to be confronted about their behaviour.

 They may ask: ‘how can I have a drinking problem when there are no consequences in my life?’